steevka/ie-unsupported/README.md

 # ie-unsupported
-A simple landing page to tell IE users that they need to use a different browser
+A simple landing page to tell IE users that they need to use a different browser.

 - Using W3.CSS